dtsavage/dtsavage.github.io/docs/projects.markdown

 * Training new students in the Center in analysis of acoustic data, R programming, and scientific thinking

+* Starting data collection for a new project evaluating the influences of growing practices on soundscapes in vineyards

+* Application of neural networks to forecast land-use change in the Midwestern United States

 # Past Projects

 ## With the Center for Global Soundscapes